SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 Their other source of exchange rate stabilization would be to export more to the USA, or to other nations who have currencies convertible to USD or tradeable for USD.
-But you again cannot wave magic wands to suddenly boost exports without contracting the domestic real economy. exports are a real cost.
+But you again cannot wave magic wands to suddenly boost exports without contracting the domestic real economy.
+Exports are a real cost.
 So this is also austerity by any other name.
-They could seek to employ cheap immigrant labour (the immigrants are never the problem, they're your solution, especially in these fixed exchange rate situations).
+They could seek to employ cheap immigrant labour for a time trying to "weather the storm" (the immigrants are never the problem, they're your solution, especially in these fixed exchange rate situations).
 The exporters could also make their goods more attractive by cutting the wages they pay to reduce their rices.
 Again, austerity.
 This always results in higher involuntary unemployment.

 There is no non austere solution, I hope you can see.